 Has Renault changed its logo?

-Yes, Renault changed its logo in 2021.
-It kept the general style of the inscription but removed the small serifs in the upper left corner of the “R,” “N,” and “U.” The geometric shape was significantly redesigned: designer Gilles Vidal turned the wide silver stripes into thin black lines and made them double.
-At the same time, the diamond shape remained the same.
+Yes, Renault has changed its logo for 2021.
+It retained the overall lettering style but removed the small serifs in the top-left corners of the letters “R,” “N,” and “U.” The geometric shape was significantly redesigned: designer Gilles Vidal turned the wide silver stripes into thin black lines and doubled them.
+At the same time, the rhombus shape remained the same.